elmunoz42/sbcc-ev-charging-stations/README.md

 - **Optimization Opportunities**: Decision tree analysis identified efficiency improvements that could complement new station construction—specifically, targeting the 6% of charging sessions with excessive idle times through policy adjustments could significantly increase existing infrastructure capacity.

-### Deployed Streamlit Application With Forecasting and Custom LLM Powered Statistical Analysis
+### Deployed Streamlit Application With Forecasting and Custom LLM-Powered Statistical Analysis

 [dashboard-app](https://zero-emission-vehicle-data-analyzer-csb.streamlit.app/)

-The application allows the specialst to get up-to-date forecasts and AI generated statistical analysis.
-For more detail please review the IMPLEMENTATION.md file in this repository.
+The application allows specialists to get up-to-date forecasts and AI-generated statistical analysis.
+For more details, please review the IMPLEMENTATION.md file in this repository.

 ## Research Question